vik7/jsWorkers/README.md

      iframes or other shared workers.

 #### Service workers
-    Service worker is event-driven worker registered with origin and tha path.
+    Service worker is event-driven worker registered with origin and the path.
-    It has the capability to control/manage the webpage/site assosiated with it, by intercepting and modifying resource and navigation requests and caching resources in very controlled and granular fashion which you can drive your app how they behave in certain envirnment like when network is not available.
+    It has the capability to control/manage the webpage/site assosiated with it by intercepting and modifying resources, navigation requests and caching resources in very controlled and granular fashion which you can drive your app how they behave in certain envirnment like when network is not available.